Nethanialtan/myGithubActions/README.md

 Allow Continues Integration
-To build the actions, paste the code to test and update it
+* To build the actions, paste the code to test and update it

-Allow Continues Delivery
-Automactically Release to repostitory